realadammatthew/humbleberger/src/copy/from-the-trenches-an-evangelism-guide.md

 ### How to Pray

 - Ask permission: "May I pray for you?"
-- Keep prayers short, Spirit-led, and focused on God’s love and peace.
+- Keep prayers short, Spirit-led, and focused on G-d’s love and peace.
 - Sample prayer: "Father, thank You for \[name].
 Please bring peace to their situation and reveal Your love.
 In Yeshua's name, Amen."
-- Always offer follow-up contact info for your church or small group.
+- Always offer follow-up contact info for your Synagogue or small group.

 ---